melgineer/digital-rain-cpp/_posts/2024-01-21-digital-rain-cpp.md

 ---
 layout: post
-title: A Digital Rain Project in Modern C++
+title: A Project in Modern C++
-tags: cpp digitalrain coding project
+tags: cpp coding project
 categories: demo
 ---

-This is a paragraph in my first post.
+This is my first paragraph..
-Show off your Markdown!

-## Heading Two
+## Heading 2

 Any text with no empty lines between will become a paragraph.
 Leave an blank line between headings and paragraphs.